shreya-nara/Beginner-IC-workshop/docs/info.md

 ## How it works

 Explain how your project works
+The project works using an AND gate.
+Once the program runs, if gate 1 AND gate 3 are turned on, the LED light will turn on.

 ## How to test

 Explain how to use your project
+If you press the run button, then turn on gates 1 and 3, the LED light will light up.
+If one or both of those gates are turned off, the LED light will turn off.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any Output LED